FORTH CRUISING CLUB

 5.1 All dues, charges and subscriptions are payable in advance and subscriptions must be paid by 1st September each year.
-The amount of such dues, charges and subscriptions shall be fixed by resolution of the Spring General Meeting having due regard to the recommendation of the Treasurer.
+The amount of subscriptions will reflect inflation in accordance with the Office for National Statistics’ June statement of the UK Consumer Price Index prior to 1st September of that year.
+Any additional increase above inflation, by recommendation of the Treasurer, will be fixed by resolution at an Annual /Extraordinary General Meeting.
 The Committee has the discretionary power to reduce any individual subscription, taking into account individual circumstances.

 5.2 The Club financial year shall run from 1st September to the following 31st August.
 Any members in arrears after the 1st September will be deemed to have resigned.
 Re-application may be required to reinstate membership including payment of the associated joining fee equal to 50% of the full annual fee.

 6.1 The Club will be governed by the Club Committee, which, with the exception of the President, will be elected at the Annual General Meeting from within the current membership who have voting rights.

 6.2 There is no limit to the number of times a member may be re-elected to serve on the Committee.